achton/vagrant-jenkins/README.md

 * **Discard Old Builds** Unless you have unlimited disk space, you should tell Jenkins to discard data from old builds.
 Keeping build data for a couple of weeks is a good starting point.
 * **Disable Build** Uncheck this to make sure your job can be run as soon as you are done configuring it.
 * **Restrict where this project can be run** We need to make sure that this job runs on a slave which is equipped to run it.
-In this case, tell Jenkins to always run this job on `phpqa.peytz.dk`.
+In this case, tell Jenkins to always run this job on `phpqa.local`.

 The static analysis job needs some code to analyze, so we will select *Git* in the *Source Code Management* section and enter the repository URL and branch of the code we wish to analyze.